D0mag0j1912/BodybuildingLog/README.md

 It has built in support for:
 - Android and iPhone devices
-- Multiple languages (croatian and english)
+- Multiple languages (Croatian and English)
 - Individual user preferences (more on this later)

 ## Built with